Training tools for developing great people skills.

 Making use of a "microlearning" framework managed by the company.
 Microlearning often involves small, discrete tasks that can be done in just a few minutes to teach a new fact or skill integrated throughout the workday.
 They can be highly effective as a slow-burn skill-building framework.

 Cross-training and job shadowing within other roles and departments.
-Cross-training and job shadowing can expose an employee to new perspectives or new skills and possibly even encourage them into lateral movement for career benefit rather than simple siloed verticality.
+Cross-training and job shadowing can expose an employee to new perspectives or new skills and possibly even encourage them into lateral movement for career benefit rather than simply being siloed vertically.

 Taking guided or self-guided assessments to analyze skills, and training modules to build upon them.
 Self-assessments can help benchmark a person's skills or personal attributes and then find an appropriate training module to build awareness, mindfulness, and enhanced skills for better workplace efficacy.